 Every teacher in the public schools of Ohio is required to have a certificate covering the fields in which he is teaching.
 This certificate is issued by the State Department of Education upon recommendation of the Dean of the College of Education.
 The student must make out an application form, which may be obtained in the office of the Dean or in the office of the Registrar.
 This form should be filled out about one month before the student plans to complete all of his requirements for teaching.

 CONVERSION FROM SECONDARY TO ELEMENTARY CERTIFICATE

-The holder of a high school certificate may be certified for elementary teaching upon completion of 18 semester hours.
-A temporary certificate may be obtained by taking 9 semester hours of additional training.
+The holder of a high school certificate may be certified for elementary teaching upon completion of the following 18 semester hours: